hernanl008/Liam-Hernandez/docs/LORE_BIBLE.md

 Template per character — copy this block per NPC:

 ```
-### Name
+### Name: Kaleb
-- Role in town:
+- Role in town: a  outcast
-- Relationship to player:
+- Relationship to player: is a merchant and sells illegal / mythic / rare items to the player
-- Personality / one-line hook:
+- Personality / one-line hook: sus and edgy
 - Connection to a gameplay system (do they teach fishing? run the general
-  store? judge cooking contests?):
+  store? judge cooking contests?): they wander onto your property once every day cycle (an hour)
-- Character arc across the story (if any):
+- Character arc across the story (if any): n/a
 ```

 🔲 Protagonist — name, background, personality, silent-protagonist or